eclipse/upm/docs/apichanges.md

  the appropriate type are used.
 In addition, methods that previously returned certain data in the form of an array, like *getEulerAngles()*, now return a *std::vector* instead.
-This simplifies the Python, Javascript, and Java bindings considerably, and leads to more "natural" looking Python/Javascript/Java code.
-For Javascript, Java, and Python, the examples have been modified to use these methods rather than the methods that return data in argument pointers or arrays.
+This simplifies the Python, JavaScript, and Java bindings considerably, and leads to more "natural" looking Python/JavaScript/Java code.
+For JavaScript, Java, and Python, the examples have been modified to use these methods rather than the methods that return data in argument pointers or arrays.